A JWST investigation into the bar fraction at redshifts 1 < z < 3: Strongly and weakly barred galaxies

 \section{Strongly and weakly barred galaxies}

 In this study, we have visually identified CEERS galaxies as strongly barred, weakly barred or unbarred in JWST NIRCam F444W images between redshifts $1 \leq z \leq 3$.
 Figure \ref{Fig: strong} shows the strongly barred galaxies, while Figure \ref{Fig: weak} shows the weakly barred galaxies identified in this study.
+Table \ref{tab: bars} lists the HST classifications from \citet[][]{Kartaltepe_2015}{}{} of all barred galaxies, along with their photometric redshifts and stellar masses from \citet[][]{Duncan_2019}{}{}.